StavrosKlaoudatos/IBKRTools/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project, except ibapi is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The ibapi is 100% developed & owned by Interactive Brokers LLC ("IB").
+By using this package (ibpy-native), you are assumed that you agreed the TWS API Non-Commercial License.

 ## Disclaimer